R2Northstar/ModdingDocs/docs/source/guides/rsthelp.rst

 2. ``^`` Subsection
 3. ``-`` Subsubsection

 Headers work much like a hierarchy.
-Having multiple Header 1's (``=``) on one page will likely break other headers, applicable on other headers as well.
+Having multiple Header 1's (``=``) on one page will likely break other headers, applicable to other headers.

 **Examples:**

 The example below is a screenshot.
 This removes their hyperlinks, removing some functionality through this example.
-Should be of similar size when being used.
+Should be of similar size though.

 .. figure:: /_static/rsthelp/staticHeaders.png
     :width: 220